mwshinn/PyDDM/doc/quickstart.rst

 .. image:: images/model-gui.png

-In addition to viewing the PDFs, we can also use the model GUI to view the psychometric and chronometric functions.
+In addition to viewing the RT distributions, we can also use the model GUI to view the psychometric and chronometric functions.

 .. literalinclude:: downloads/roitman_shadlen.py
    :language: python